Anna Evans Murray: Early life

 Anna Evans was born in Oberlin, Ohio, in 1857.
-She was one of eight children of Henry Evans, an African-American undertaker and cabinetmaker, and Henrietta Leary Evans, a woman of French and Croatan descent.
+She was one of eight children of Henry Evans, an African-American undertaker and cabinetmaker, and Henrietta Leary Evans, a woman of French, Black, and theorized Croatan descent.
 She graduated from Oberlin College in 1876.

 Evans came from a family of activists.
 In 1858, her father was one of a group of men who were arrested for attempting to free a runaway slave from a U.S. marshal.
 The incident became known as the Oberlin–Wellington Rescue.
 Her uncle, Lewis Sheridan Leary, was killed in John Brown's raid on Harpers Ferry, West Virginia, and her cousin John Anthony Copeland, Jr., was hanged with Brown.
 Years later, her mother delivered an address at Harpers Ferry at the second annual meeting of the Niagara Movement, a civil rights group founded by W. E. B. Du Bois.

 Her sister, Mary Evans Wilson, was one of Boston's leading civil rights activists.
 Mary's husband, Butler R. Wilson, was a prominent civil rights attorney and president of the Boston branch of the National Association for the Advancement of Colored People (NAACP).